-Ceramicist Basma Osama has a vision all her own; her line of slipcast dishes have a simplicity that calls to mind natural forms (her butter dishes, for instance, resemble seed pods).
-"I am touched by lines, curves, textures, pebbles," she says.
-Even the names of the pieces—Belia, Sultan—are beautiful, reflecting her polyglot heritage.
-Originally from Egypt, she speaks French, Arabic, English, and Spanish.
-She recently released a line of eggshell-thin porcelain that recalls Eva Zeisel’s famous midcentury tea sets, but with an asymmetrical dash all her own (covered in StyleFiles by Canadian House and Home).
-The line is available through Made in Toronto; contact the company to order.
+"I am touched by lines, curves, textures, pebbles," says Montreal-based ceramicist Basma Osama of Ceramik B. Osama makes tableware notable for its natural forms and delicacy.
+Her slipcast butter dishes, for instance, resemble seed pods.
+Meanwhile, the names of the pieces—Belia, Sultan—reflect her polyglot heritage.
+Originally from Egypt, Osama speaks French, Arabic, English, and Spanish.
+Her line of eggshell-thin porcelain recalls Eva Zeisel’s famous midcentury tea sets, but with an asymmetrical dash all her own (covered in StyleFiles by Canadian House and Home).
+The line is available for purchase through the artist's website.

-Above: A stack of the Vizira side plates.
+Above: A stack of the Vizira side plates made of porcelain.